SRGSSR/wdio-jasmine-boilerplate/README.md

 ### Setup

 Run `npm install` to fetch all dependencies.
-To make use of the grunt tasks by command line, install `grunt-cli` globally:
+To make use of the grunt's tasks by command line, install `grunt-cli` globally:

 ```sh
 npm install -g grunt-cli